82817/SpeedCameraViolations/README.md

 # Finding 2

-Top 10 camera location seem to have low crashes
+While looking at top 10 cameras with the most violation captured, the area around those cameras seem to have less accidents

 Top 10 camera locations + Location

 # Finding 3

-Increase in traffic among children over time
+Looking at the crash data, number of children involved in accident seem to go up.

 Age + Crash Hour